ferpoble2/Relief_Creator/readme.md

 # How to build

-The application can be built using the command `auto-py-to-exe` (or the equivalent `make build-executable`) and then importng the file `build_conf.json` that is on the root of the project.
+The application can be built using the command `auto-py-to-exe` (or the equivalent `make build-executable`) and then importing the file `build_conf.json` that is on the root of the project.
+Make sure to create a virtual environment with python and install all the dependencies from the file `requeriments.txt` before launching the program.

 The command opens a window application where one can configure how to create a .exe program from python, under the settings tab one can import a configuration file, there is where the file `build_conf.json` must be imported.